mviereck/x11docker/README.md

    With a mismatch the container will quit unexpectedely & x11docker may emit the error `dockerrc(): Did not receive PID of PID1 in container.`
    - You can check the image architecture with `docker inspect --format {{.Architecture}} IMAGENAME`.
    - You can check the host architecture with `uname -m`.
+ - [QEMU](https://www.qemu.org/) allows executing foreign architectures through dynamic translation of the instructions.
+Combining QEMU and Docker, it is possible to execute containers for e.g. ARM on AMD64, or vice versa.
+In fact, QEMU is included in *Docker Desktop* (Windows and Mac OS) since v1.13.0 (2017-01-19).
+Find detailed explanations, utilities and examples at [dbhi/qus](https://github.com/dbhi/qus).
+Moreover, as a reference, in [dbhi/docker](https://github.com/dbhi/docker) images from *qus* are used to build and publish [multi-arch](https://docs.docker.com/search/?q=multi-arch) images/manifests in an AMD64 only CI service (GitHub Actions).

 ## Contact
 Feel free to open a [ticket](https://github.com/mviereck/x11docker/issues) if you have a question or encounter an issue.